 Emerson on Hurumzi Highlights for us: Rooftop Tea House dinner and entertainment, large and comfortable bathtubs, breakfast on the patio overlooking Stone Town.

 Essque Zalu Zanzibar

-Guests can spend their days soaking up the sun by the massive pool at Essque Zalu.
-The location of the hotel on top of a small cliff may not present it access to the beach; however, what Essque Zalu lacks in beach it makes up for with a beautiful jetty.
+Guests can spend their days soaking up the sun by the massive pool at Essque Zalu Zanzibar.
+The hotel’s location on top of a small cliff may not present access to the beach; however, what Essque Zalu lacks in the beach makes up for a beautiful jetty.

 Yes, the longest jetty in Zanzibar resides here and is the perfect place to come and relax any time of the day.
 It’s also one of the only parts of the island where you can catch sunrise and sunset!